 No matter what each week throws my way, I’m always happier getting my hands into the dough, smelling the house fill when the scent of bread baking and eating my own bread (usually slathered with jam, lets be honest).

-White Spelt Bread
+Spelt No Knead Bread

 - 50 g organic whole spelt flour fine grind if available